 Military Social Work

-With the Military Social Work sub-concentration, the only program of its kind offered by a civilian research university, you will explore strategies for helping those who have dedicated their lives to protecting ours.
+With the Military Social Work program option, the only program of its kind offered by a civilian research university, you will explore strategies for helping those who have dedicated their lives to protecting ours.

-The Military Social Work sub-concentration is designed to complement any concentration area and will prepare you to:
+The Military Social Work program option is designed to complement any department and will prepare you to:

 - Care for service members, veterans and their families who are dealing with a range of physical, mental and psychosocial issues.

 - Better understand military culture.